VAL'S VEGAS VISIONS

 23. Absent Players TOURNAMENT & CASH

-T- If a player is absent for the table he/she will be dealt in and is/her antes, forced bets and blinds will be posted as required.
+T- If a player is absent from the table he/she will be dealt in and his/her antes, forced bets and blinds will be posted as required.

 T - A player’s hand will be immediately declared dead if he/she is not in his/her seat once the initial dealing round is completed.